conjurdemos/Accelerator-DualAccounts/README.md

 \<Property Name="DualAccountStatus" Type="list" ListValues="Active,Inactive"/\><br>
 \</Optional\><br>

- - Add to the platform library:
+ - Add to the platform library and auto-import:
    - Copy the .ini and .xml files into the platformlib directory.
    - Run 0-list-platform-library.sh to ensure it appears in the list.
    - Run 2-import-from-platformlib.sh to import it into the Vault.